-After a lazy afternoon in bed I headed out again to check out more festivities.
+After a lazy afternoon in bed I headed out again to get food and to check out more festivities.
 As soon as I left the metro station I was smack in the middle of a parade route.
 It was right there.
 And because of that you couldn’t really go anywhere but there.
 So there I went.

 BAM: Maïa Vidal